LukeDowell/flash-chords/README.md

 Additionally, WedMIDI support on WebKit is labelled as "not considering".
 This is a good lesson in doing compatibility research first, although I'm glad I have gotten this far anyway.
 I'm going to continue development since android mobile and desktops are still supported, I just need to get an android tablet.

+**N+1**

+So I just sat down at the piano and plugged a laptop into it.
+I found out there are some oddities between a real piano and my MIDI emulator version, which is to be expected.
+For example, my piano doesn't leverage the "NOTE_OFF" flag in MIDI.
+Instead it just says the note is still playing at an intensity of 0, which if you ask me is a little smart alec-y.

+I also found out that my voicing validator is bad and that some combos don't work, like E major.
+Added a test case, and I will add several more as well.